All right, our two Sean Hannity show, 800-941-Sean.

 Does that tape exist?

-But you also have the bigger claim that uh Donald Trump was a Russian agent running for president, and then when he won, he was going to be a Russian agent.
+But you also have the bigger claim that Donald Trump was a Russian agent running for president, and then when he won, he was going to be a Russian agent.

 That was the big claim.

-That was not just debunked by Trump supporters, that was debunked by the Mueller team.
+That was debunked by the Mueller team.

-What what purpose would there be?
+What purpose would there be?

 So what is your hypothesis?